-While that may not be possible for many in 2020, we’ve done the next best thing… We’ve searched the globe for some of the most interesting and diverse traditions, bringing them together for you to discover in one festive swoop!
+To give you the lowdown on how Christmas is celebrated around the world, we’ve searched the globe for some of the most interesting and diverse traditions, bringing them together for you to discover in one festive swoop!

 This might be the perfect year to try something new at Christmas: inventing a new tradition inspired by one of the many amazing festive traditions from around the world.

 Here are just some of the world’s most interesting Christmas traditions we discovered:

 Food: People and families get together to bake biscuits such as gingerbread, or a traditional thin bread called Laufabrauð (snowflake bread), which is decorated with cut or rolled patterns.

 Gifts: Thirteen days before Christmas, children put their shoes out so the thirteen jólasveinarnir (‘Yule Lads’) can place gifts in them.
 Each of these Yule Lads represents a different kind of trouble-maker, from stealing things to eating candles and slamming doors.
 They’re also the sons of mountain trolls.

 Christmas quirk: Another feature of Icelandic Christmas folklore is the Yule Cat, who wanders the snowy mountains and countryside at night to gobble up anyone who hasn’t been given new clothes before Christmas Eve.
 This is why families gift each other warm gloves and hats during the festive period.